hemanth/functional-programming-jargon/readme.md

 * homomorphism `[f].ap([x]) === [f(x)]`: applying one applicative functor to another is the same as applying the function to the value directly and then lifting the result into the applicative context
 * interchange `[xs].ap([y]) === [y].ap[xs]`: proves that applicative operations are commutative, not easy to demonstrate in JavaScript

-If your implementation of `ap` is correct, then these laws should follow, though JavaScript specifically does not lend itself to these sorts of algebraic operations.
+If your implementation of `ap` is correct, then these laws should follow, though JavaScript specifically does not lend itself to performing these sorts of algebraic operations easily or legibly.

 See also: [_Monoid_](#monoid), [_Functor_](#functor)